terrasoff/ts-mobx-form-state/README.md

 Form state manager written with mobx :muscle: and typescript :heart: which helps you to handle forms workflow.

 * Represents form state as a separate standalone store.
-Controlling the instance of the store you can manage your form from any point of your code.
+Controlling the instance of the store you can manage the state from any point of your code.

 * Easy to test :wrench: as soon as it is a separate store.